SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 these criteria as well.

 ### 1.2 Scope
 This software specification applies to the whole "Unveiled" application.
-It consists of two parts: The first part is an Android-App, which allows users to take pictures and videos with their smartphone.
+The application consists of two parts: The first part is an
+Android-App, which allows users to take pictures and videos with their smartphone.
 It establishes a livestream to a server which stores the captured media in a private library.
 The second part is a website allowing users to browse, download and publish their own media.